DBozhinovski/relatinator/README.md

 ## Features

 - Train a tf-idf classifier with your content
-- Get N-related posts for a given post as input
+- Get N-related posts for a given documents as input
+- Get top N keywords for a given documents id as input
+- Get top related documents for a given term

 ## Usage